National Gardens: Athens’ green secret

 Share this post:

-In the later years and despite the economic crisis, Athens has evolved from a two-day stop to visit Acropolis and then head to the notorious greek islands to an alternative, highly praised destination in which tourists come to stay for good.
-Indeed, Athens is a multifaceted city, where ancient monuments and hip bars lay side to side, creating a dazzling mosaic of enchanting contrasts that invites you to explore even more.
+In the latter years and despite the economic crisis, Athens has evolved from a two-day stop to visit the Acropolis and then head to the renowned Greek islands to an alternative, highly praised destination in which tourists come to stay for good.

 Ethnikos Kipos 4